bellpepper91/beng183/final.md

 Purifying the DNA starts with reverse crosslinking the complexes.
 This process occurs spontaneously under heat and is commonly done in the presence of Proteinase K to protect the DNA from nucleases.
 Contaminant proteins are then digested and pure
 DNA is eluted.

 Sequencing Library Preparation varies depending on which platform is used however a common option is paired-end Illumina sequencing, which requires poly-A tails capped with adapters.
+Paired-end sequencing is chosen to provide more information on the location of the fragments.

 ---